Packed with fresh pear chunks, spices, and a soft melt-in-your-mouth crumb, these simple pear muffins as a great brunch option or snack.

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-How to make simple pear muffins
+Check out how to make simple pear muffins with these simple step-by-step instructions:

 Line a muffin tray with paper cups and preheat your oven to 350 degrees F.